When is the random order of answers set in stone?

 If in the other hand if each grader has a single page, I wrote a python script that merges pages back into exams (the pages all need to be in the same order).
 Email me if 6 are interested.
 However, I wouldn't think you would need that in AMC. (i use it for a different reason.)

-RE: When is the random order of answers set in stone? - Added by Stefan Reinsberg over 9 years ago
+RE: When is the random order of answers set in stone? - Added by Stefan Reinsberg about 10 years ago

 Thanks for the reply.
 I didn't articulate my request clearly: With merging I meant that for one project I would like to have people on several workstations check the mark recognition for parts of the exam and then before the marking stage merge their efforts.
 Essentially this would be a merging between 'Data capture' and 'Marking'.